Salinger (book)

 Salinger is a New York Times best-selling biography by David Shields and Shane Salerno published by Simon & Schuster in September 2013.
 The book is an oral biographical portrait of reclusive American author J. D. Salinger.
-It explores Salinger's life, with emphasis on his military service in World War II, his post-traumatic stress disorder, his subsequent writing career, his retreat from fame, his religious beliefs and his relationships with teenage girls.
+It explores his life, with emphasis on his military service in World War II, post-traumatic stress disorder, subsequent writing career, retreat from fame, religious beliefs, and relationships with teenage girls.

 Salinger debuted at #6 on the New York Times bestsellers list and stayed on the list for three weeks.
 It was #1 on the Los Angeles Times bestsellers list.
 Additionally, Salinger was named to the bestsellers lists for NPR, Independent Booksellers, and Barnes & Noble.
 It was named the Amazon Best Book of the Month in September 2013, received starred reviews from Kirkus Reviews and Publishers Weekly, and was chosen as a Book of the Month Club Selection and the History Book Club Selection for September 2013.

 The accompanying documentary Salinger was featured as the 200th episode of American Masters on PBS.